aixoss/aix-puppet/README.md

    multi-valuated attribute.
 Several values can be chosen among the various values: <b>health</b>, <b>check</b>, <b>save</b>, <b>unmirror</b>,
     <b>autocommit</b>, <b>update</b>.
 By default, no value is assumed. <br>
-   -- <b>health</b> action enables VIOS health check prior from making update.
+   -- <b>health</b> action enables VIOS health check prior from performing update.
    If this health check is negative, VIOS update operation won't be pursued.
-This action should be always run, but is independent and can be skipped by omitting the 'health' key-word from 'actions' attribute.<br>
+This action should always be run, but is independent and can be skipped by omitting the 'health' key-word from 'actions' attribute.<br>
    -- <b>check</b> action enables mirror and SSP cluster checks.<br>
    -- <b>save</b> action enables to ensure that either a save copy of the rootvg